 Finance for Non-Finance Executives program provides participants with a rare opportunity to deepen their understanding of the main elements of corporate finance.

-The Finance for Non-Finance Executives will be held in an intensive study period from June 1–5, 2020.
+The Finance for Non-Finance Executives will be held in an intensive study period of five days.

 Learning is based on pre-readings, lectures, in-class discussions, case work and a take-home assignment.
 Sharing knowledge and experience is greatly supported and encouraged.